 A great number of dynamic allocation protocols have been proposed.
-The protocols in [26]-[29] are just a few excellent examples of this two-phase design.
-The protocols in [26]-[28] use a contention mechanism that is based on classic TDMA.
-Essentially the nodes take turns contending for slot reservations, with the earliest node succeeding.
-This results in a high degree of unfairness which is equalized by means of a reordering policy.
+The protocols [26-29] are just a few excellent examples of this two-phase design.
+They use a contention mechanism that is based on classic TDMA.
+Essentially, the nodes take turns contending for slot reservations, with the earliest node succeeding.
+This results in a high degree of unfairness that is equalized by means of a reordering policy.
 Although these protocols create transmission schedules that are specific to the local network topology, they still require global parameters.

-In contrast, the five phase reservation protocol (FPRP) [29] is designed to be arbitrarily scalable, i.e., independent of the global network size.
+In contrast, the five-phase reservation protocol (FPRP) [29] is designed to be arbitrarily scalable, i.e., independent of the global network size.
 FPRP uses a complex frame structure that consists of two subframe types, namely reservation frames and information frames.
-As illustrated in Fig. 1.11, a reservation frame precedes a sequence of k information frames.
+As illustrated in Fig. 6.11, a reservation frame precedes a sequence of k information frames.
 Each reservation frame consists of l reservation slots that correspond to the l information slots of each information frame.
 Thus, if a node wants to reserve a specific information slot, it contends in the corresponding reservation slot.
-At the end of the reservation frame, a TDMA schedule is created and used in the following k information frames.
-The schedule is then recomputed in the next reservation frame.
+At the end of the reservation slot.

-Fig. 1.11 Frame and slot structure of FPRP.
+Figure 6.11 Frame and slot structure of FPRP.